makise-co/redis/README.md

 ```

 ## Additional methods
-* RedisLazyConnection->transaction - giving an ability to execute sequence of command on a single connection.
+* RedisLazyConnection->transaction - giving an ability to execute sequence of commands on a single connection.
     Example:
     ```php
     /** @var \MakiseCo\Redis\RedisPool $pool */